 Different colours must be used to indicate whether the Boat should pass inside or outside the Race Marks.
 The specific colours and corresponding actions required for each colour Race Mark are detailed in the Race Instructions.

 Penalties will be imposed for actions such as hitting or dislodging the Race Marks, passing on the incorrect side of Race Marks, or missing Race Marks.
-Penalties may include along penalty lap, a time penalty, and/or a yellow card).
-UIM E1 Class Promoter reserves the right to seek cost reimbursement from a Team for damage to a Race Mark.
+Procedures and penalties to follow: